Cube-Nation/PluginUtils/README.md

 # PermissionApi #
 Simple permission interface for easy use.
 Bukkit core permission methods is used, if PermissionEx plugin is not available.

+# ConfirmApi #
+TODO

 # PluginApi #
-New base class `BasePlugin` for Bukkit plugins with standard services (PermissionService, ChatService, CommandsManager).
+New base class `BasePlugin` for Bukkit plugins with standard services (PermissionService, ChatService, CommandsManager, ConfirmService).
 For easy extend, overwrite following hook methods:
 - preEnableActions
 - postEnableActions